Pressure mounts on Zimbabwe to release investigative journalist | DW | 22.07.2020

 "What we see today is an emboldened and opportunistic autocratic regime running roughshod over the country and its citizens," he told DW.

-As of Wednesday July 22, Zimbabwean security forces will enforce a dusk-to-dawn curfew between 6:00 pm and 6:00 am.
+Starting Wednesday, security forces will enforce a strict curfew between 6:00 pm and 6:00 am.

 Prominent investigative journalist Hopewell Chin'ono was arrested on Monday for allegedly inciting public violence